Trump blasts COVID-19 economic relief package and demands changes

 The next administration will be President-elect Joe Biden's, not Mr. Trump's.
 Mr. Trump has refused to concede the election, despite Electoral College confirming Mr. Biden's victory.

-Mr. Trump also expressed his dislike with foreign aid passed by Congress, urging Capitol Hill to spend money on Americans, not on foreign aid.
+Mr. Trump also expressed his dislike with foreign aid passed by Congress, urging Capitol Hill to spend money on Americans.

 The president has threatened to veto the National Defense Authorization Act, the nation's defense spending bill.
 If he follows through, Congress will have to return after the Christmas holiday to attempt to override that veto.
 It takes two-thirds majorities in both chambers to override a presidential veto.